joaopcbertoldo/gfpa66-volumes/readme.md

  - make the `read_h5` work
  - update description in zenodo
  - include link to this
+ - todo show how to do it with fiji --> add it to zenodo as well

 If you use this volume, please cite us: